e90r/formal_languages_course/README.md

 Intersect graph and regex, and show reachability of graph vertices

 positional arguments:
-  path_to_graph         Path to graph represented in (from, value, to) tuples path_to_regex         Path to regex
+  path_to_graph         Path to graph represented in 'from value to' tuples path_to_regex         Path to regex

 optional arguments: